Friday, December 21, 2018

 Gormin growled, "it may just be the cynic in me, but something is very off about this fair.
 Who ever heard of a fair that continues to travel and operate in the dead of winter?
 I think the whole thing is cover for shenanigans at this factory."

-"I will take a closer look," said Gormin.
-He moved toward the factory.
+"I'll take a closer look," said Gormin.
+He moved discreetly toward the closed manufactory, zigzagging slowly through the crowd.

 Maybe there is an open roof entrance.
 He Far-Stepped into the air, leaping over the factory's high stone facade.